AISViz/AISdb/docs/AIS_base_station.md

   - Install AISHub dispatcher on your device, following the [installation instructions on the AISHub website](https://www.aishub.net/ais-dispatcher#linux)
   - Configure your dispatcher to send data to any endpoints as desired, such as [AISHub](https://www.aishub.net/join-us), [VesselFinder](https://stations.vesselfinder.com/become-partner), or [MarineTraffic](https://www.marinetraffic.com/en/p/expand-coverage).
 Many of these sites will agree to share other AIS data with you in exchange for sending your datastream to them

-#### Troubleshooting
-  - Permission Denied Error from the dispatcher when trying to access the receiver over serial (USB) connection: If this occurs, ensure the 'ais' user is added to any groups that may be necessary to read data from serial USB devies, such as uucp or dialout.
-If this still fails after a reboot, you can try giving ownership of the serial device to the AIS user.